 On March 29, 2021, the court granted the Company's motion to dismiss this litigation for failure to state a valid claim.
 The litigation was dismissed without prejudice, giving the plaintiffs the right to file an amended complaint.
 Plaintiffs in this action did not file an amended complaint within the permitted filing deadline.
 Plaintiffs filed a notice of appeal of the motion to dismiss ruling, which has been denominated In re: Amarin Corp.
 PLC, case number 21-2071 (3d Cir.).
-The Company intends to vigorously defend against any future complaint in this matter.
-The Company is unable to reasonably estimate the loss exposure, if any, associated with these claims.
-The Company has insurance coverage that is anticipated to cover any significant loss exposure that may arise from this action after payment by the Company of the associated deductible obligation.
+On June 14, 2022, the Court of Appeals for the Third Circuit affirmed the dismissal of the matter by the trial district court.